Your Guide To Masturbation After Giving Birth

 If you start to masturbate and find you aren’t feeling it, or just aren’t in the mood to begin with, don’t panic.
 You may have a decreased libido due to breastfeeding and natural postpartum hormones.
 Secondly, if you have an orgasm, it may cause you to lactate or have an increase in postpartum bleeding.
 You may also find that it’s harder than usual to have an orgasm.
 Third, you have have less natural lubrication than you're used to because of postpartum hormones, so be sure to use a lubricant during masturbation as needed.
 Last but not least, your orgasms may be more intense or occasionally painful after giving birth.
-If you are at all concerned, talk with your doctor.
+If you are at all concerned, talk with your doctor or health care provider.

 If your body is feeling comfortable and you are adequately healed postpartum, it may just be time for you to engage in postpartum masturbation.
 Stick with clitoral simulation only and don't be afraid to ask your partner for a helping hand.
 In fact, Grinonneau-Denton says that partner observed or included masturbation may be a great way to reconnect with your lover, improve your mood, and “allow an opportunity to become more attuned with one's body.”